 “I'm fine,” Roderigo said.
 He closed the knife in one hand, and placed it back in his pocket.
 “Listen, there's something you need to know.
 It's about your daughter--”

 “Twitch, I mean.
 She's not really your daughter.
-She's older than that, older than anything on this planet.
 She's a god, and a nasty one at that.”

 “She eats souls.
 Living, dead, it doesn't matter to her, and the fate they suffer, it's worse than hell.
 She got her, Ash.
 She got her, and now Yvonne will know nothing but--”